appscode/blog/content/post/connect-eks-clusters-with-submariner/index.md

 4. Let's prepare AWS Clusters for Submariner.
 Submariner Gateway nodes need to be able to accept traffic over UDP ports (4500 and 4490 by default).
 Submariner also uses UDP port 4800 to encapsulate traffic from the worker and master nodes to the Gateway nodes, and TCP port 8080 to retrieve metrics from the Gateway nodes.
 Ref: [Submariner doc](https://submariner.io/getting-started/quickstart/openshift/aws/#prepare-aws-clusters-for-submariner)

-So, we need to open those ports from associate security group.
+So, we need to open those ports from the associate security group.

 Then, we can verify connectivity with `subctl`.